€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Decisions relating to the Chairman and Chief Executive Officer’s remuneration

-At its meeting of 3 February 2022, the Board, acting on a proposal from the Remuneration Committee and, for the managerial and ESG parts, on a proposal prepared jointly by this committee and the Appointments and Corporate Governance Committee, approved as shown below the variable remuneration payable to Mr Huillard in respect of 2021.
+At its meeting of 7 February 2024, the Board, acting on a proposal from the Remuneration Committee and, for the managerial and ESG parts, on a proposal prepared jointly by this committee and the Appointments and Corporate Governance Committee, approved as shown below the short-term variable remuneration payable to Mr Huillard in respect of 2023.

 Economic part

-The following movements were recorded for the indicators relating to economic performance in 2021:
+The following movements were recorded for the indicators relating to economic and financial performance in 2023:

-The following movements were recorded for the indicators relating to economic performance in 2021:
+The following movements were recorded for the indicators relating to economic and financial performance in 2023

 change